jmockbee/Code-reuse-quiz/README.md

 # Code-reuse-quiz
-## this actually quiz for module 2 in python
+## This is actually the quiz for module 2 in python

 Question 1
 Complete the function by filling in the missing parts.
 The color_translator function receives the name of a color, then prints its hexadecimal value.
 Currently, it only supports the three additive primary colors (red, green, blue), so it returns "unknown" for all other colors.